 It is free with limited content, and for just £29.99 per year you can unlock the version with access to our entire library of 1900 pictures and 400 short stories.
 To subscribe download the app and follow the instructions.
 Alternatively, purchase this subscription here.

-If you would like access to the bookshelf (so you can view the full books on your device) purchase the £49.99 subscription above.
+If you would like access to the bookshelf (so you can view the full books on your device) the £49.99 subscription option above may interest you.

 The app is also available for use on your desktop.
 Click here to try the free version.